csh970605/csh970605.github.io/_posts/2024-05-09-Bayes_Theorem.md

 </center>

-Formula [1] is called a **total probability theorem**.<br>
+Equation [1] is called the **total probability theorem**.<br>

-In order to induce the bayes' theorem, we sholud know about the conditional probability.
+In order to derive Bayes' theorem, we should understand conditional probability.
 The conditional probability is:

 <center>